yarnball/MaterialUI-Dashboard/README.md

-# Material UI, Rechart, and Social Authentification, with React Router V4 and Firebase V3
+# Material UI, Rechart, and Social Authentication, with React Router V4 and Firebase V3

 This is an example repo for authenticating with Firebase and React Router.

 *Using React 15.4.0, React Router 4, and Firebase 3.6.1*

-### Preview
+### Desktop Preview

 ![Screenshot desktop](http://i.imgur.com/RPyTQMl.jpg)

+### Mobile Preview
 ![Screenshot Mobile](http://i.imgur.com/ppF2yrE.jpg)